-In Crazy Eights, players begin with a game of cards with the goal of getting rid of all of them, like in the card game Uno.
+In Crazy Eights, players begin with a deck of cards and have a goal of getting rid of all of them, like in the card game UNO and Old Maid.
 The game is a type of "shedding" card game that requires skills in both tactics and communication.
 It's also known as a "stops" game because players can be stopped from discarding if they don't have a proper card.

 It's believed that Crazy Eights can trace its heritage back to the mid-1600s and a French gambling game known as Basset or Hocca.
 Crazy Eights is also known as Eights and Swedish Rummy, a distant relative of general Rummy.